Abdulfetah-Tech/tersan-maritime-vision/README.md

 ## 🎨 Customization

-### Adding New shadcn/ui Components

-This template is pre-configured with shadcn/ui.
-You can add more components by creating them in the `src/components/ui/` directory.

 ### Tailwind Configuration

-The Tailwind configuration is set up with shadcn/ui color variables.
+The Tailwind configuration is set up with ui color variables.
 You can customize colors and other design tokens in:

 - `tailwind.config.js` - Tailwind configuration
 - `src/index.css` - CSS custom properties for themes